-We propose a transactional memory facility that is simpler than N4514, the current "Technical Specification for C++ Extensions for Transactional Memory".
+We propose a transactional memory facility that simplifies N4514, the current "Technical Specification for C++ Extensions for Transactional Memory".
 Our goal is to make it easier to implement and experiment with a conforming facility, and thus to gain more confidence in this feature for eventual inclusion in the standard.
 The basic semantics are similar to the current TS, but the facility is less intrusive, and has been reduced to a single type of transaction.
-The required implementation effort is almost entirely determined by the desired performance; a minimal low performance implementation is trivial.
+The required implementation effort is almost entirely determined by the desired performance; a minimal conforming implementation is easy to implement.